layereight/nfc-music-box/README.md

 | Case | ![Case](images/22_case.jpg?raw=true) |  | Possibilities are limitless. :-) See https://github.com/MiczFlor/RPi-Jukebox-RFID/issues/5 (beware, very long loading time) for some inspiration. |
 | Figures | ![Figure](images/23_figure.jpg?raw=true) |  | Optional.
 In case you wanna have physical objects you can attach your NFC stickers to.
 Again possibilities are limitless. |

 ### Wiring Diagram

 ![Music Box Wiring Diagram](images/musicbox_bb.jpg?raw=true)

 ### Assemble the Components

+Since the Hifiberry Amplifier will take the whole multi-pin connector on the upper side of the Raspberry Pi, we will have to solder all the other connections to the bottom side.
+So when it comes to pin numbering you will always have to think upside down.

+#### Multi-Pin Connector

+* solder the multi-pin connector to the Raspberry Pi, it's 40 pins, so a good warm-up ;-)

+#### Speaker Cable

+* cut 2 times the right length of speaker cable (or just standard copper wire) for the speakers
+* dismantle and tin-coat all 8 ends
+* solder the cables to the speakers (if you have speaker cable, the + is usually marked in red)

+#### NFC Reader

+* there is a 8-pin connector for the NFC reader board, that we need to solder
+* depending where and how you wanna put the NFC reader in you case later, you have do decide to which side of the board the connector should face
 * TODO

+#### Status LED

+* first solder the resistor to the LED, since they are connected in series it doesn't matter which side (anode + or cathode -)
+* cut 2 times the right length of copper wire, the length depends on what ranges you will have to span in your case later
+* dismantle and tin-coat all 4 ends
+* first solder one cable to the open end of the LED, and the other cable to the resistor that is already connected to the led
+* now when soldering the cables to the Raspberry Pi, you will have to consider the polarity of the LED
+* the cathode (-) is the side with the slidely shorter pin that is also flat on the LED's head
+* the anode (+) is simply the other side
+* the cable on the cathode side of the LED goes to pin 14 (GND)
+* the cable on the anode side of the LED goes to pin 8

+#### Push Button

+* cut 2 times the right length of copper wire, the length depends on what ranges you will have to span in your case later
+* dismantle and tin-coat all 4 ends

+#### Power Supply Buffer

+* TODO

+* TODO: add photos

 ## Software